kecorradine/ops-docs/build_environment.md

 * GitHub Web Hook

 Configure to use automatic hook updates.
 See password doc for user information.
 OAuth is prefered to password auth.

+# Upgrading Jenkins

+Every 12 weeks a new stable version of Jenkins is releaseed.
+To upgrade:

+1. Log in to the build server
+2. Run apt-get update
+3. Run apt-get upgrade.
+When asked about overriding /etc/default/jenkins, answer N.